Loading...

 • Install chrony using the system package manager.

-• Inspect configured time sources and sync state.
+• Inspect configured time sources and synchronization state.

 • Force an immediate step correction when appropriate.